 7. Financial Planner Organizer Budget Book

-This financial planner and organizer has a durable hard cover pockets to store paperwork and help you plan your day.
-With templates for meal planning, weekly planning, grocery shopping, monthly budgets and a cash envelope system, it covers everything!
+This financial planner and organizer in one the best unique gifts for college students.
+With a durable hard cover pockets to store paperwork, it will help them plan their day.
+It includes templates for meal planning, weekly planning, grocery shopping, monthly budgets and a cash envelope system.
+It covers everything!
 It’s an all-in-one planner to cover every aspect of budgeting, meal planning, and debt repayment.

 8. The Total Money Makeover

 I’d be remiss not to mention an old school favorite, right?
+If you’re looking for a Dave Ramsey graduation gift, this book is it.
 The Total Money Makeover is a much loved guide to getting your finances on track.
 Dave Ramsey doesn’t sugar coat things, and is known for his sharp edge.
 However, maybe that’s why his devoted students are so successful.
 The book includes new expanded sidebars, all-new forms, and back-of-the-book resources to help make your money makeover a reality.